Hiring Smart; How to Avoid the Top Ten Mistakes

 2. Outdated or inadequate position profiles

-- Necessary experience, skills, and talents
+- Hard skills (Necessary experience, skills, and talent)

-- Measurable job objectives and performance expectations
+- Measurable objectives and performance expectations

 3. Too much reliance on traditional recruiting methods